Photo by Angus Rainbow

 Before yoga and meditation became her career, she was an economist for 17 years, spending two years at Goldman, Sachs on Wall Street and 15 with a small firm in Vail.
 Karen has an undergraduate degree from Stanford and PhD all but dissertation from Berkeley.

 Karen is a long-time student of alignment-based Ashtanga yoga with Richard Freeman.
-She has advanced certification in classical vinyasa yoga with Andrei Ram in the lineage of Sri Dharma Mittra, and in kriya yoga (meditation) and yoga nidra (yogic sleep) with Everett Newell in the tradition of Swami Rama.
+She has advanced certification in classical vinyasa yoga with Andrei Ram in the lineage of Sri Dharma Mittra, and in kriya yoga (breath-based meditation) and yoga nidra (sleep-based meditation) with Everett Newell in the tradition of Swami Rama.
 Karen studied yogic history and philosophy with Georg Feuerstein.

 A certified massage therapist, Karen enjoys the study of anatomy and therapeutic applications of yoga.
 She emphasizes the internal and external alignment that make yoga poses safe and beneficial, as well as the cultivation of a meditative attitude and experience.